Miami Illegal Reentry Defense Attorneys

 Illegal reentry indictments have increased in recent years with President Trump’s aggressive immigration policy.
-Defendants who are charged with Illegal Reentry under 8 U.S.C.
-1326 face serious penalties including maximum prison sentences of two, ten, and twenty years depending on the nature of the charge.
-In addition, a conviction for Illegal Reentry will result in removal from the United States.
+Defendants who are charged with illegal reentry under 8 U.S.C.
+1326 face serious penalties, including maximum prison sentences of 2, 10, and 20 years, depending on the nature of the charge.
+In addition, a conviction for illegal reentry will result in removal from the United States.

-Attorney Hubbs is experienced in handling multiple types of immigration issues, including deportation, throughout the Greater Miami Metropolitan area, in areas like Miami Beach, North and South Miami, Kendall, and Homestead, FL.
+Our firm’s Founding Partner, Attorney E.J.
+Hubbs, is experienced in handling multiple types of immigration-related criminal issues, including deportation and illegal reentry, throughout the Greater Miami Metropolitan area, in areas like Miami Beach, North and South Miami, Kendall, and Homestead, Florida.

 However, the federal prosecutor can impose more serious sanctions if the following facts apply to your case:

-- A defendant who was removed from the United States pursuant to section 1231(a)(4)(B) of this title who thereafter, without the permission of the Attorney General, enters, attempted to enter, or was at any time found in, the United States (unless the Attorney General has expressly consented to such alien’s reentry) is subject to a maximum sentence of 10 years.
+- A defendant who was removed from the United States pursuant to section 1231(a)(4)(B) of this title who, thereafter, without the permission of the Attorney General, enters, attempts to enter, or was at any time found in the United States (unless the Attorney General has expressly consented to such alien’s reentry) is subject to a maximum sentence of 10 years.

 U.S. Department of Justice